reesekunz/team-builder/projectREADME.md

 - Style the forms.
 There are some subtle browser defaults for input tags that might need to be overwritten based on their state (active, focus, hover, etc.); Keep those CSS skill sharp.

 ## Other personal project notes
-- need to create list of members yourself (in app.js)
+- need to create array of team members yourself
 - need to display or render team members, mapping over state and displaying them
 - create the array in app.js. info filled in from the form (need to create a form.js) will create new members that you can map over and render out
 - create form in form.js and pass newly created member info into app.js to create array of members